Expand To Show Full Article

 This attraction is home to a 15-minute dark ride about the history of man in a time travelesque experience.
 The ride is narrated by Judi Dench who is an award-winning British actress that played in a number of major films and theater productions.

 You board a two-person ride vehicle and start out on a journey beginning in the prehistoric stone age then moving forward in time visiting some of the most seminal moments in the history of man.
-After passing by cavemen, ancient Egyptians, Roman charioteers and monks up until more modern times with the ride ending at our current “Digital Age”.
+After departing from the ride vehicle but before the exit, guests pass through Project Tomorrow: Inventing the Wonders of the Future.

 Journey Into Imagination With Figment